Ukraine invasion: What to know as Putin alerts nuclear force

 The Russian military acknowledged that it has suffered casualties in Ukraine, without putting a number on them.
 “There are dead and wounded among our comrades,” said Russian Defense Ministry spokesman Maj.
 Gen. Igor Konashenkov.

-Each side in the war has made claims about casualties and military damage inflicted on the other side but the numbers they have floated have not been verified.
+Each side in the war has made claims about casualties and military damage inflicted on the other side, but the numbers have not been verified.
 Konashenkov’s statement was the first by Russian military officials to admit any troop losses of their own.

-Ukraine acknowledged casualties early on.
-Its estimates of how many have not been verified.
+Ukraine acknowledged military casualties early on.
+It has not given a number.
+Ukraine reports civilian deaths and said Sunday that 352 people have been killed, including 14 children.

 UNITED NATIONS TO MEET